Conditions Bird flu (avian influenza)

 Bird flu in humans can be a serious condition.
 It is therefore useful to prescribe medication that specifically combats the viruses.
 Treatment with antiviral medication such as oseltamivir or zanamivir should be initiated at an early stage, ideally within the first 48 hours of the suspected contact with the pathogen.

 It also helps to take antipyretic (fever-reducing) painkillers and drink plenty of fluids.
-Patients who are hospitalized are often given fluid intravenously as an infusion.
+Patients who are hospitalized are often given fluid intravenously.

 If pneumonia develops, patients are given additional oxygen.
 Mechanical ventilation is sometimes necessary.
 Seriously ill patients must then be monitored in an intensive care unit.